felipebpl/ai-agents-crewAI/README.md

 - **Fetcher Agent**: Collects content from predefined sources, ensuring a consistent and diverse stream of information.
 - **Filter Agent**: Evaluates and prioritizes content based on relevance to user preferences and learning goals.
 - **Summarizer Agent**: Distills selected content into concise summaries, retaining key insights for quick and effective understanding.
-- **Notifier Agent**: Logs curated content and sends summaries to the user via WhatsApp for seamless accessibility.
+- **Notifier**: Logs curated content and sends summaries to the user via WhatsApp for seamless accessibility.

 ## Impact on Lifelong Learning